Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
-Runs a SQL statement in a database that's inside of a Cloud SQL instance.
-*/
-await gapi.client.sql.instances.executeSql({
-  instance: 'instance',
-  project: 'project',
-});

-/*
 Exports data from a Cloud SQL instance to a Cloud Storage bucket as a SQL dump or CSV file.
 */
 await gapi.client.sql.instances.export({